docarray/docarray/docs/datatypes/mesh/index.md

           └─ <Document ('id', 'parent_id', 'granularity', 'tensor', 'tags') at 7f907c106d6c11ec840a1e008a366d49>
 ```

-This stores the vertices and faces in `.tensor` of two separate sub-Documents in a Documents `.chunks`.
-Both sub-Documents have a name assigned to them ('vertices' or 'faces''), which is saved in `.tags`:
+This stores the vertices and faces in `.tensor` of two separate sub-Documents in a Document's `.chunks`.
+Each sub-Document has a name assigned to it ('vertices' or 'faces'), which is saved in `.tags`:

 ```python
 for chunk in doc.chunks: